beeware/beeware-tutorial/docs/en/tutorial/tutorial-8.md

 everyday browser experience.
 We're going to use one of those libraries to access the {JSON} Placeholder API - a library called [`httpx`](https://www.python-httpx.org).
-Briefcase uses `httpx` internally, so it's already in your local environment -you don't need to install it separately to use it here.
+Briefcase uses `httpx` internally, so it's already in your local environment - you don't need to install it separately to use it here.

 Let's add a `httpx` API call to our app.
 Modify the `requires` setting